 Freestyle skiing actually covers different kinds of skiing.
 3 categories in total:

-These kinds of skis feature waist widths between 80 and 95mm and can ride switch (backwards) without a problem thanks to their twin-tip profile (front and tail tips).
+This kind of skis feature waist widths between 80 and 95mm and can ride switch (backwards) without a problem thanks to their twin-tip profile (front and tail tips).
 In order to make freestyle moves and pivots easier they often feature tip and tail rockers.
 This specific profile gives freestyle all-mountain skis an easy and playful personnality.
-The skis feel nimble and perform both in the park and off piste.
+The skis feel nimble and perform both in parks and off piste.

 If you want something as versatile as can be we recommend a length between your height and 5cm under.

 If you want something that's more park-oriented, prefer a shorter ski, 5 to 10cm under your height.
-Don't go any shorter or you will miss stability which is not something you want when you're landing a trick.
+Don't go any shorter or you will lack stability which is not what you want when you're landing a trick.

 These are skis specifically designed for park shredding and street jibbing.
 Like FS all-mountain skis, park skis are twin tipped but they are narrower and don't always feature rockers.
 This helps increasing the effective edge length for added grip, which can come handy on the icy walls of the pipe.
 Park skis are often more technical and more demanding than FS all-mountain skis.
 Their flex is stiffer and they are primarily intended for advanced and expert skiers.